jeff-mos-def/new_site/_notes/400 Lists/Tools of Choice.md

 ---

 ### Devices
+- LG gram 16" 2-in-1 Ultra-Lightweight laptop for home office use, OS: Linux Mint
+- Dell Latitude 7480 laptop for travel and rugged use, OS: Linux Mint
-- Mac Book Pro for design and office use
+- iPad Pro 2020 for home use and travel
-- iPad Pro 2020 for personal requirements
+- iPhone 14 Pro Max
-- Google Pixel 3a, with [Before Launcher](https://play.google.com/store/apps/details?id=com.beforesoft.launcher&hl=en_IN&gl=US) and [95% notifications turned off](https://medium.com/make-time/six-years-with-a-distraction-free-iphone-8cf5eb4f97e3).

 ### Reading
 - 2013 [Kindle Paperwhite](https://amzn.to/3nGZ5nY)